 The reason why we first recommend you to try a third-party partition manager software is that it can simplify the operating process for you.

 EaseUS Partition Master provides you with a secure way to thoroughly fix GPT Protective Partition error on the mentioned Windows operation systems.

 You can also use this software to convert a healthy GPT to MBR without destroying data in only a few clicks.
 Follow the guide to work the problem out:

-	- Right-click the GPT disk that you want to convert and select "Convert to MBR".
+- Select the GPT disk that you want to convert and click "Convert".

 Method 2.
 Initialize and Convert GPT to MBR using Disk Management

 The other efficient way to help you quickly convert a disk to MBR is to apply Disk Management for help.
 It's a Windows built-in method that makes your disk conversion process free:

 Step 1.
 Right-click "My Computer" or "This PC", click "Manage" and select Disk Management.